 In the deep south side of Chicago lay a red brick house that today is used as a two-flat home.
 It’s in the Greater Grand Crossing neighborhood, just between the I-90 and the I-94, about 11 miles south from the Loop.

 The neighborhood the house is at is surprisingly quiet on a Monday morning.
-A few cars pass by the surrounding streets, a lady is standing on a doorstep of the house opposite, enjoying a morning cigarette, but other than that, there isn’t a soul outside.
+A few cars pass by the surrounding streets, a lady is sitting on a teak bench, enjoying a morning cigarette, but other than that, there isn’t a soul outside.
 It somewhat reminds me of Detroit, but with the difference that all the houses in the area seem to be inhabited.